 Note:

-(c) /etc/group => This file is used stores a list of groups and the members belong to each group.
-Basically in Linux /Unix multiple users can be placed into single or multiple groups.
-To see the information in the ‘/etc/group’ file can be used by the following command:
+(c) /etc/group => This file is used to store a list of groups and the members belong to each group.
+Basically, in Linux/Unix, multiple users can be placed into single or multiple groups.
+To see the information in the '/etc/group' file you can use the following command:

 # cat /etc/group | grep linuxteck

-(d) /etc/gshadow => This file is used stores an encrypted password for each group and group membership.
-Generally, it can be readable by only root or super users and the default permission of this file is set as “000”.
+(d) /etc/gshadow => This file is used to store an encrypted password for each group and group membership.
+Generally, it can be readable only by root or super users and the default permission of this file is set as "000".

 # cat /etc/gshadow | grep linuxteck